 Whole body listening, Social Skills, Defining and Recognizing Feelings, Eye Contact

-Have each child choose 3 feelings.
+- Have each child choose 3 feelings.
 I give them a list to choose from.
-You can make up your own list or find a list on the internet.
-I use one like this: http://www.psychpage.com/learning/library/assess/feelings.html.
+You can make up your own list or find a list of feelings on the internet.
+You may need to help the kids define some of the feelings words.

 Remember: Always stick up for your feelings!

 CHECK OUT THESE SOCIAL SKILLS GAMES, TOO!